 Murtoa is a proud wheatbelt town that was settled in 1872 with Lake Marma as the centre piece and the railways central to trade and…

 Read MoreThere was a wheat glut in Australia beginning in the late 1930s.
-The main overseas wheat export market was Great Britain and Western Europe, which…
+Australia’s main wheat export market was Asia and the Pacific.
+This came to…

 Read MoreIt was located on the main Adelaide to Melbourne railway line.
 To service these storage sheds, a new railway siding called “Marmalake” was built in…

 Read MoreWheat buyer demands forced grain handlers to adapt to new measures.
-Buyers wanted more options of grades and types, so the practice of stockpiling wheat…
+The Stick Shed mixed the good grain with the poor and offered no way…

 Read MoreSlowly momentum increased and the Stick Shed gained recognition as a heritage building that could function within an active and regionally important grain storage facility.…